Flights to Sydney

 Only in Sydney can you kayak around the Sydney Harbour Bridge, swim in an ocean pool, hike the urban coast and dine on a CBD rooftop - all in the same day.
 Once you've mastered the public transport system (and that won't take long), you can plan a trip to Sydney that includes everything your heart desires, plus some unexpected experiences.

-About our flights from New Zealand to Sydney
+About our flights to Sydney

 Air New Zealand flies non-stop from Auckland to Sydney three to five times a day every day of the week.
 Additionally, we operate non-stop flights from Wellington, Christchurch and Queenstown several times a week.
 On all flights you have a choice of Seat, Seat + Bag and The Works fare types.
 Works Deluxe, Premium Economy and Business are also offered on some flights.